DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 __________

-_Ha =>  'Only Children' always prefer Metal & Hard Rock and enjoy horror movies_
+_Ha =>  'Only Children' prefer Metal & Hard Rock and enjoy horror movies_

 _H0 =>  Being an only child has no predictive factor on music genre preference or movie genre preference_